 COVID-19 (Coronavirus) Information

-As of Monday 8 June, residents and visitors entering the UK are subject to new measures due to coronavirus (COVID-19).
+Residents and visitors entering the UK are subject to new measures due to coronavirus (COVID-19).

 Health Protection Scotland and the Scottish Ports Liaison Network requires that any vessel arriving from a foreign port must provide a Declaration to the local Port Health Authority - see Notice to Mariners – Maritime Declaration of Health, COVID-19 (Coronavirus)